-- Restricted: Fund balances that are constrained by external parties, constitutional provisions or enabling legislation. - Committed: Fund balances that impose constraints by the action of the School Board. - Assigned: Fund balances that are resources set aside for particular purposes by FCPS management, but are neither restricted nor committed.
-It is management's intent to obtain School Board approval in the following fiscal year. - Unassigned: Fund balance of the General Fund that is not constrained for any particular purpose.
+- Restricted: Fund balances that are constrained by external parties, constitutional provisions or enabling legislation. - Committed: Fund balances that include amounts that can be used only for the specific purposes determined by a formal action of FCPS's highest level of decision-making authority, the School Board.
+Fund balances also incorporate contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements. - Assigned: Fund balances that are intended to be used by FCPS for specific purposes but do not meet the criteria to be classified as restricted or committed.
+The School Board makes assignments of fund balance. - Unassigned: Fund balance of the General Fund that is not constrained for any particular purpose.
 The General Fund is the only fund that reports a positive unassigned fund balance amount.
+In other governmental funds, the unassigned classification is only used to report a deficit fund balance.